As the old saying goes, “you are what you eat.”

 Just like all “high-quality” cat foods don’t offer identical benefits, the same can be said for liquid taurine supplements meant for cats.

-That’s why, as the founder of Paramount Pet Health, I researched the potential effects of taurine for cats while creating our glucosamine supplements because I desperately wanted to help Lyo get back to his old self.
+That’s why, as the founder of Paramount Pet Health, I researched the potential effects of taurine for cats while creating our glucosamine for cats supplement because I desperately wanted to help Lyo get back to his old self.

 As I shared in this article about him, the reason I began searching was that, at only 10-years-old, he had stopped jumping up into the window as much.
 When he did, he would begin limping after jumping back down.
 He also stopped running through the house after his favorite toy, the laser pointer.
 Instead, he just walked after it.

-Within three days of adding our glucosamine supplement to his food, he was no longer limping around the house.
+Within three days of adding our glucosamine for cats supplement to his food, he was no longer limping around the house.

 By the end of the week, Lyo was regularly jumping up in the window again and again.
 He even began chasing the laser pointer around our house again at lightning speed!

-After witnessing these results, I carefully created a liquid supplement based on medical and veterinary studies that contains not only taurine but a variety of other ingredients to help your aging furry friend stay in tip-top – and tail – shape.
+After witnessing these results, I carefully created a liquid supplement based on medical and veterinary studies that contains not only taurine but a variety of other ingredients to help care for your aging cat and have them stay in tip-top – and tail – shape.

-Paramount Pet Health Liquid Glucosamine for Cats also contains 260 mg Glucosamine, 50 mg of Chondroitin, and 120 mg of MSM to soothe inflammation and help relieve arthritis, making it an incredible health supplement for your aging cat.
+Paramount Pet Health Liquid Glucosamine for Cats also contains 260 mg Glucosamine, 50 mg of Chondroitin, and 120 mg of MSM to soothe inflammation and help relieve arthritis, making it an incredible health supplement and a practical way to support your arthritic kitty.

 What the Ingredients in My Glucosamine Supplement Do for Cats